Serving Infants To Young Adults

 The qEEG utilizes technology designed to identify and measure the specific regions of a student's brain where communication flow is lacking (hypo-coherence) and where communication flow is locked up (hyper-coherence).
 It results in a visual representation of areas of the brain experiencing dysregulation, as well as information on impaired conduction, brain wave balance, and connectivity between different regional neuronal networks.

 Based on our findings during the evaluation process, a very intentionally customized program is designed for each individual student – one that uniquely allows the student to develop the right neural pathways and normalize communication flow within the brain.

 Programming encompasses a multidisciplinary approach that consists of hundreds of interventions to be completed consistently and with high intensity.
-Our interventions pull what we believe to be the best principles from evidence-based disciplines such as physical therapy, occupational therapy, speech therapy, recreational therapy, cognitive behavioral therapy, applied behavior analysis therapy, and floortime therapy.
+In addition to being consistently refined by the latest research in neuroscience and our own depth of experience, our interventions pull what we believe to be the best principles from evidence-based disciplines such as physical therapy, occupational therapy, speech therapy, recreational therapy, cognitive behavioral therapy, applied behavior analysis therapy, and relationship-based therapy.